 The second year involves further training in counselling theories and practice, and students conduct a research dissertation related to counselling psychology, initiated during the summer before entering second year.

 The third year includes small group supervision, reflective practice, and advanced counselling and psychotherapy theory and its application.
 However, the main focus will be on research.
-Courses are taught and supervision is provided by both core staff and other practitioners from varied theoretical orientations.
+Courses are taught and supervision provided by both core staff and other practitioners from varied theoretical orientations.
 Humanistic theory underlies the course.
-Psychodynamic and systemic perspectives are also emphasised, and training in cognitive behavioural approaches is provided.
+Psychodynamic and systemic perspective are also emphasised, and training in cognitive behavioural approaches is provided.
 Practical placements continue through the summer

-Click Here for further information on modules/subject.
+Click here for further information on modules/subjects.

 Study Counselling Psychology (D.Couns.Psych.) at Trinity

-Introduction to the D.Clin.Psych. in Counselling Psychology programme by Dr Ladislav Timulak of the School of Psychology at Trinity College Dublin
+Introduction to the D.Clin.Psych. in Counselling Psychology programme by Dr. Ladislav Timulak of the School of Psychology at Trinity College Dublin.